taylorbrook/tsc/README.md

-# tsc
-The Tensed Computer Improviser
+# The Tensed Computer Improviser

+Computer Improviser in MAX
+Son of the Scuffed Computer Improviser (https://www.taylorbrook.info/sci)